alifankebima/alifankebima/README.md

 ### Hi there 👋
+I'm breadsticks64, you can call me bread, breadsticks, or alif
+- 🔭 I’m currently working on building up portfolio, and making cool websites
+- 🌱 I’m currently learning javascript frontend and backend libraries
+- 🤔 I’m looking for help with code readibility in my repositories
+- 💬 Ask me about current events about computer and technologies
+- 📫 How to reach me: @breadsticks64 on twitter or instagram

 <!--
 **breadsticks64/breadsticks64** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.